Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 • International studies confirm the high benefits of LIA.

-• Several clinical trials are underway in Germany to examine the effect on long-term outcomes, patient satisfaction, and hospital stays .
+• Several clinical studies are currently underway in Germany investigating the effect on long-term outcomes, patient satisfaction, and hospital stays .

 • Initial results show that patients with LIA are not only more satisfied, but also return home faster.

-8. LIA at Endoprotheticum: Your modern endoprosthetics in Mainz & Rhine-Main
+8. LIA at the Endoprostheticum: Your modern endoprosthetics in Mainz & Rhine-Main

-If you're considering a hip or knee replacement , know this: It's not just about a new joint.
+If you are facing the decision of whether to have a hip or knee replacement , then you know: It's not just about a new joint.
 It's about your quality of life , your freedom from pain , and a quick return to your everyday life.

-Local infiltration analgesia (LIA) is a key element in making this possible:
+Local infiltration analgesia (LIA) is a key element in enabling exactly that:

 • Less pain after surgery